Irving Howe: Author, editor, translator

 Known for literary criticism as well as for his social and political activism, Howe wrote critical biographies of Thomas Hardy, William Faulkner, and Sherwood Anderson; a book-length examination of the relation of politics to fiction; and theoretical essays on Modernism, the nature of fiction, and Social Darwinism.
 He was among the first to reevaluate the works of Edwin Arlington Robinson and to help establish Robinson's reputation as a great 20th-century poet.

 Howe authored numerous books including Decline of the New, World of Our Fathers, Politics and the Novel, and his autobiography, A Margin of Hope.
 He also wrote a biography of Leon Trotsky, who was one of his childhood heroes.
 Howe's writing often expressed his disapproval of capitalist America.

 His exhaustive multidisciplinary history of the Jewish immigrant experience, World of Our Fathers (1976), is considered a classic of social analysis and general scholarship.
 The book examines the dynamic of Eastern European Jews and the culture they created in New York.
 It explores the once-thriving Jewish socialism of the Lower East Side—the intellectual milieu from which Howe emerged.
-World of Our Fathers reached #1 on The New York Times best-seller list for nonfiction in April 1976.
+World of Our Fathers reached No. 1 on The New York Times best-seller list for nonfiction in April 1976.
 The following year it won the National Book Award in History, the Francis Parkman Prize, and the National Jewish Book Award in the History category.

 Howe edited and translated many Yiddish stories and commissioned the first English translation of Isaac Bashevis Singer for Partisan Review.
 In his assessments of Jewish-American novelists, Howe was critical of Philip Roth's early works, Goodbye Columbus and Portnoy's Complaint, as philistine and vulgar caricatures of Jewish life that pandered to the worst anti-Semitic stereotypes.

 In 1987, Howe was a recipient of a MacArthur Fellowship.

 Personal life and death

 After marriages to Anna Bader, Thalia Phillies, and Arien Mack ended in divorce, Howe married Ilana Wiener, who co-edited the anthology Short Shorts with him.
-From his marriage to Phillies, a classicist, he had two children, Nina and Nicholas (1953-2006).
+From his marriage to Phillies, a classicist, he had two children, Nina and Nicholas (1953–2006).

 Howe died from cardiovascular disease at Mount Sinai Hospital in Manhattan on May 5, 1993, at the age of 72.

 Legacy

 Howe had strong political views that he would ferociously defend.
 Morris Dickstein, a professor at Queens College, referred to him as a "counterpuncher who tended to dissent from the prevailing orthodoxy of the moment, whether left or right, though he himself was certainly a man of the left."

 Leon Wieseltier, literary editor of The New Republic, said of Howe: "He lived in three worlds, literary, political and Jewish, and he watched all of them change almost beyond recognition."

-American philosopher Richard Rorty dedicated Achieving Our Country (1998)—a book about the development of 20th century American leftist thought—to Irving Howe's memory.
+American philosopher Richard Rorty dedicated Achieving Our Country (1998)—a book about the development of 20th-century American leftist thought—to Irving Howe's memory.

 Howe appeared as himself in Woody Allen's mockumentary Zelig (1983).